 The data analysis included both quantitative and qualitative components.
 In particular, the analysis was conducted in two main phases: 1) familiarization and description of the data based on quantitative methods, and 2) identification and analysis of key research themes based on qualitative methods and descriptive quantitative analysis of the identified themes.
+The two phases will be presented in the following.

 In the familiarization phase, we developed an overview of the research that include both innovation and strategy.
 In particular, the following variables was mapped: 1) number of papers over time, 2) emphasis across journals, and 3) citations.
 These could be directly mapped form the results of the search.
 In addition, we did qualitative analysis in order to classify the different papers.
 This was done based on a classification of the content of the abstract.
 In particular, each abstract was first classified inductively and based on a research centric orientation, following Gioia et al. (2013).
-In turn, these classifications were further compared to research-based themes and classified at a more aggregate level for comparison.
+In turn, these classifications were further compared to research based themes and classified at a more aggregate level for comparison.
 To the degree that the abstract mentioned theory and methodology used in the paper, it was included in the classification of the paper and added to the database.

-4. Findings
+4 Findings

-The findings will be presented in the two parts: (1) A descriptive overview of number of papers, journals and citations over time, and (2) The main themes covered in the research, including count.
+The findings will be presented in the two main parts: (1) A descriptive overview of number of papers, journals and citations over time, and (2) The main themes covered in the research, including count.

-4.1 Descriptive overview of papers
+4.1 Descriptive overview of paper

 The number of papers in this area has been relatively stable over time, with some fluctuation over the last 4 years.
 The general trend is a slight increase, but no significant trend.
-Among other reasons, this is partly caused by the limited number of journals that cover this area, in which only so many papers are published every year.
+This is among other caused by the limited number of journals covered, in which only so many papers are published every year.
 Please see figure 1 for a general overview of the data over time.
-In the figure, the Web of Science search as explained above covers the 1,268 papers, while the EBSCO search only incorporates the 381 papers with both innovation and strategy in the abstract.
-The trend of greater elaboration and a database with both innovation and strategy in the abstract is very similar.
+In the figure, the Web of Science search as explained above covers the 1268 papers, while the EBESCO search only incorporate the 381 papers with innovation and strategy in the abstract.
+The trend of the more elaborate and the database with only innovation and strategy in the abstract is following a very similar trend.